partha235/Arduino_class/README.md

 To know more about the codes written above view [code reference](https://www.arduino.cc/reference/en/).

 To get help over arduino for your new projects visit [arduino-help_center](https://support.arduino.cc/hc/en-us).

+    Note: The above codes are only for arduino basic programming class.